Homeostasis Worksheet Recognize Normal Parameters Answers

 • Identify the parameter in question.
 Determine whether the worksheet focuses on temperature, pH, blood glucose, oxygen saturation, sodium levels, or another variable.

 • Recall or reference the standard range.
 Keep a quick-reference chart accessible.
-Here's one way to look at it: normal human body temperature hovers around 36.5–37.5°C (97.7–99.5°F), while arterial blood pH typically stays between 7.35 and 7.45.
+To give you an idea, normal human body temperature hovers around 36.5–37.5°C (97.7–99.5°F), while arterial blood pH typically stays between 7.35 and 7.45.

 • Compare the given value to the normal range.
 Note whether it falls within, above, or below the expected limits, and pay close attention to units of measurement.